 Subterrors were introduced to Duel Links on May 20, 2019, and this archetype revolves around “Subterror Behemoth” flip effects, and the recursion of the central card, Subterror Nemesis Warrior, that summons Subterrors from the deck.
 Despite the inherently slow nature of Flip monsters by themselves, the core trap card, Subterror Final Battle, greatly speeds up the deck and can enable some swift OTKs.

-In the past few months, people have experimented with many versions of the deck, with the most popular ones being a pure, Ties of the Brethren, or Trap Monster variant, and some other ones being a Darklord, Thunder Dragon, Invoked, Neos hybrid variant.
+In the past months, people have experimented with many versions of the deck, with the most popular ones being a pure, Ties of the Brethren, or Trap Monster variant, and some other ones being a Darklord, Thunder Dragon, Invoked, and Neos hybrid variant.
 Out of all of these, the pure variant remains the most consistent, the Ties of the Brethren variant has seen the most tournament success, and the Trap Monster variant can still be seen sometimes on the ladder, while we would recommend either the pure or the Neos versions for the most success on the ladder.

 Among the hybrid versions, the Darklord version has the highest power ceiling.
 The Thunder Dragon variant gives tribute fodder with a plus in hand advantage a few turns later.
 The Invoked version adds a tiny recurrable engine to just add an alternative line of play that can make use of Behemoths in the GY that were already used.
 Lastly, the Neos variant adds a layer of protection or aggression (respectively) via sending key cards to the GY with Neos Fusion, as well as a strong body on board that is itself protected from destruction once.